bdeckard92/dupUT/02-Lesson-Plans/README.md

 - While students are working on activities, you may want to present this [Time to Code slide](https://docs.google.com/presentation/d/1fUrXBMNng_r8NFkm2aGeO5yy4Eo_OQe0RpNjb2Iqqd4/edit?usp=sharing) to provide clarification for students accessing the class recording later.

-- In required virtual classes, you will need to demonstrate the upcoming challenge.
+- In the second virtual class each week, you will need to demonstrate the upcoming challenge.
 Make sure to familiarize yourself with the application and ensure any dependencies are installed prior to class.

 ## Virtual Class Lesson Plans

-The Virtual Class (Recommended) and Virtual Class (Required) are scheduled video class times held on either a Monday/Wednesday or Tuesday/Thursday schedule.
+The virtual classes are scheduled video class times held on either a Monday/Wednesday or Tuesday/Thursday schedule.
 These classes are led by one instructor and supported by assigned instructional staff members.
 If you are not sure which class you are leading, please confirm with your Student Success Manager or Online Instructional Lead.

 All virtual classes are held on video calls and automatically recorded to be made available to learners for review.